 Jane and her mother were dressing up to go for a wedding party.
 They went in front of a plane mirror while dressing up.
 Jane who is in S.3 told her mother that the distances of their images from the plane mirror was equal to the distance between them and the plane mirror.
 However, her mother disagreed claiming that their images were closer to the plane mirror than they are.
-Jane told her mother that their physics teacher told them that the distance of any object placed in front of a plane mirror forms its image at the same distance behind the plane mirror as the object is in front of the mirror.
+Jane told her mother that their physics teacher told them that the distance of any object placed in front of a plane mirror forms its image at the same distance behind the plane mirror as the w.mutoonline.com visit the website for more object is in front of the mirror.
 Jane's mother challenged Jane to prove it.